Stuartpkd/Brush-Bucket/MANUAL_TEST.md

 2. **Responsive Design Check**:
     - Resize the browser across different screen sizes to ensure the layout adjusts appropriately for a responsive design.

+---

+## Main Content Testing

+1. **Content Rendering**:
+    - Ensure that the main content renders correctly between `{% block content %}` and `{% endblock content %}`.
+    - This will depend on what the content should be for each specific page.

+---